‘Bold And The Beautiful’ Spoilers For Thursday: Eric, Ridge & Brooke Remember Stephanie, Zoe Fumes At Paris

 The Bold and the Beautiful spoilers for Thursday, December 24 reveal that Brooke Logan Forrester (Katherine Kelly Lang) will endear herself to her husband and father-in-law.
 Zoe Buckingham (Kiara Barnes) is upset when her sister pitches up at the mansion, and everyone gathers for the annual holiday dinner, per The TV Guide.

-Enemies put aside their differences, and guilty feelings are brushed away at the party at the Forrester mansion, per The Bold and the Beautiful daily spoilers.
+Enemies put aside their differences, and guilty feelings are brushed away at the Forrester mansion party, per The Bold and the Beautiful daily spoilers.

 Brooke’s Special Gift